partlyjadedyouth/exploring-donts-for-travelers/README.md

 ### Ordering rules

-- Cities are sorted via a fixed narrative order (Seoul → Tokyo → London → Paris → New York).
+- Cities are sorted via a fixed narrative order (Seoul → Tokyo → London → Paris → New York City).
 - Activity/reason labels are ordered by overall frequency (ties broken alphabetically) so stacks and heatmaps remain predictable even when filtered.